OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

-*SILVA:* Our microbe curators were unhappy about the conventional classification of prokaryotes and unicellular Eukaryotes and provided a script to import the SILVA taxonomy.
+*SILVA:* Our microbe curators were unhappy about the conventional classification of prokaryotes and unicellular Eukaryotes and provided a script to import the SILVA taxonomy, which is based on molecular evidence.
 We incorporated SILVA version 115 into OTT 2.10.
-We did not include the plants, animals, or fungi branches.  [references]
+We did not include SILVA's plant, animal, or fungi branches in OTT.
+[references]

 We gave SILVA higher priority than NCBI or GBIF at curator request.

 *Lamiales:* Plant curators requested a revision of order Lamiales based on a recent publication about this group.
-[reference]
+[reference, see release notes]

-We gave Lamiales higher priority than NCBI or GBIF at curator request.
+We gave the Lamiales higher priority than NCBI or GBIF at curator request.

 *Index Fungorum:* The Open Tree Fungi curators expressed concern over the the quality of the combined NCBI/GBIF coverage of Fungi and